mi-ayala/mi-ayala/README.md

-PhD student in Applied Mathematics at McGill University.
+Applied Mathematics PhD from McGill University, specializing in scientific computing.
-Interested in computer-assisted proofs and numerical simulations.